Welcome to today's edition of the Rush 24-7 podcast.

 We'll have more on that as the week unfolds.

-I also, uh, ladies and gentlemen, I had Fox news channel on here this morning, and I knew that it was over, even before I had seen anything else.
+I also, ladies and gentlemen, I had Fox news channel on here this morning, and I knew that it was over, even before I had seen anything else.

 I knew that it was over for John Huntsman.

-This is a Fox News alert.
+This is the Fox News Lyric.

 Former Utah Governor John Huntsman will withdraw Monday from the race for the presidential nomination.